Nephilus-notes/nephilus-music/README.md

 Event-List: On hover for the map link add a banner that follows the cursor saying "click here to map" or something
 Event-List: make the times more readable (Perhaps LiveEvent DTO that has easily readable stringsm, and a converter to make it happen?)
+Song-List: figure out pagination
+Song/Event Lists: merge into a single view instead of component so they can take up half the screen